npc-gnu/gplcalc/README.md

 ## License:

-This app and every part of it licensed by GNU is Not Unix General Public Lisence version 3.
+This app and every part of it licensed by GNU is Not Unix Affero General Public Lisence version 3.
 (GPLv3)